kitabisa/responsible-disclosure/index.md

   </tbody>
 </table>

-Please note these are general guidelines, and reward decisions are up to the discretion of Kitabisa.
+<b>\*</b> Please note those are general guidelines, and reward decisions are up to the discretion of Kitabisa.

 ## Official Channels